deathworlders/online/content/books/deathworlders/chapter-31-touching-down.md

 They looked up.
 The home of the gods was coming down perfectly at the apex of the far end of the valley, and the light sheened brilliantly off the surface of some lake or pool up there and on the ribbon of water that meandered down from it.

-“*Light in a high place…*” Yan whispered.
+*“Light in a high place…”* Yan whispered.
 “By the gods.
 My words of manhood.”

 “Well.
 That’s a good omen if ever I saw one,”  the Singer said.
 “Well done, Given Man.”